12. Maintainers/Developers Section

 12.3.1.
 Preface/general instructions

 Preconfigured sites are defined through spack configuration files in the spack-stack directory configs/sites, for example configs/sites/orion.
 All files in the site-specific subdirectory will be copied into the environment into envs/env-name/site.
-Site-specific configurations consist of general definitions (config.yaml), packages (packages.yaml), compilers (compilers.yaml), modules (modules.yaml), mirrors (mirrors.yaml) etc. These configurations overwrite the common configurations that are copied from configs/common into envs/env-name/common.
+Site-specific configurations consist of general definitions (config.yaml), packages (packages.yaml, packages_*.yaml), compilers (compilers.yaml), modules (modules.yaml), mirrors (mirrors.yaml) etc. These configurations overwrite the common configurations that are copied from configs/common into envs/env-name/common.

 The instructions below are platform-specific tasks that only need to be done once and can be reused for new spack environments.
 To build new environments on preconfigured platforms, follow the instructions in Section 3.5.